 If it is early in your career, and you are not confident in your resume, be sure to attach a seasoned filmmaker to the project.
 Prove you have been working on the project for some time, with considerable effort, and make your grant application more appealing by securing a strong talent and crew.

 The film grant evaluation process is grueling.
 Thousands apply and only a few receive those coveted grants.
 Film grant applications pass through many stages and multiple evaluators.
 Nothing about the film making process is easy, especially asking for money.
 However, by following our film grant tips, you will be one step ahead of the game and your competition.

-No doubt, Documentary Funding is tough work.
-But here's the good news...You CAN raise documentary funds and it may not be as hard as you think.
+No doubt, documentary funding is tough work.
+But here's the good news...You CAN raise documentary capital and it may not be as hard as you think.

 Get the best Fundraising advice, from the Emmy-winning creator of Desktop Documentaries, at Documentary Funding Tips and check out the industry's best fundraising tools.

 Back to Top of Film Grant Tips